PortableApps/Launcher/Other/Source/Manual/ref/paf/appinfo.rst

 **Category** is the category that the application falls into within the PortableApps.com Platform.
-Valid entries are: Accessibility, Development, Education, Games, Graphics & Pictures, Internet, Music & Video, Office, Operating Systems or Utilities.
+Valid entries are: Accessibility, Development, Education, Games, Graphics & Pictures, Internet, Music & Video, Office, Security or Utilities.
 Only these \*exact* entries are supported and should be used regardless of the default language of the base app (even if this is a German application, it should still use the English translation of the category).

 **Description** is a brief description of what the application is.
 Maximum of 512 characters.